 -Wedding invitations or any items you wish to be included E.g something blue or that special locket picture from a passed loved one.

-Photographers take extra care and wash our hands before handling your wedding items you’ve spent months or years planning, picking and purchasing.
+Photographers take extra care and wash our hands before handling the wedding items you’ve spent months or years planning, picking, and purchasing.

-Photographers will be naturally looking for the available light within the room and normally head for a bright window, doorway or another well lit room.
-So please don’t be worried if you see us walking out the room with your wedding dress or suit.
+Photographers will be naturally looking for the available light within the room and normally head for a bright window, doorway, or another well-lit room.
+So please don’t be worried if you see us walking out of the room with your wedding dress or suit.

-The less clutter in the room the better they will look in your final images, and in the morning after the wedding details I make sure I always capture some natural getting ready shoots, i.e. friends or family helping you get into your dress, putting on your vail and shoes.
-And the same approach will be covered on the groom side with a second shooter i.e. capturing friends or family assisting the groom with his tie, cliff links, shoes and corsage boutonniere.
+The less clutter in the room the better they will look in your final images, and in the morning after the wedding details, I make sure I always capture some natural getting ready shoots, i.e. friends or family helping you get into your dress, putting on your veil and shoes.
+And the same approach will be covered on the groom’s side with a second shooter i.e. capturing friends or family assisting the groom with his tie, cliff links, shoes, and corsage boutonniere.